 Time needed: 30–40 minutes

-Here are some ways to stay safe online:
+Here are some ideas to take care of yourself and others online:

 Girl Scout Activity Zone activities have been adapted from existing Girl Scout programming.